xandwr/doctown-v4/cli/README.md

 localdoc inspect myproject.docpack "src/main.rs::function::main"

 # View docs for a complex function
-localdoc docs myproject.docpack "src/api.rs::function::handle_request"
+localdoc explain myproject.docpack "src/api.rs::function::handle_request"

 # Analyze code complexity
 localdoc stats myproject.docpack

+# Compare two versions of a project
+localdoc diff myproject-v1.0 myproject-v2.0
 ```

 ## Tips

-- Use `search` to find node IDs, then `inspect` or `docs` to examine them
+- Use `search` to find node IDs, then `inspect` or `explain` to examine them
 - The `--public` flag helps identify your public API surface
 - Sort by complexity in `stats` output to find refactoring candidates
 - Extract files to process the JSON data with custom tools